Vogelbach’s homer lifts Mariners to first interleague win

 Mariners: Seattle will use a yet-to-be announced opening pitcher before turning to Wade LeBlanc (4-2, 5.44 ERA).
 LeBlanc is 4-1 with a 3.82 ERA in 13 career appearances against Milwaukee.

-Brewers: Adrian Houser (2-1, 2.27) will make his third start of the season, replacing struggling Jimmy Nelson in the rotation.
+Brewers: Houser (2-1, 2.27) will make his third start of the season, replacing Nelson, who has struggled as a starter.
 Houser has made 14 relief appearances this season.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP-Sports